coderolls/coderolls-blog/_posts/groovy/2020-12-31-hello-world-in-groovy.md

-﻿---
+---
 layout: post
 title: "Hello World In Groovy"
 author: gaurav
 image: assets/images/2020-12-31/groovy-logo.webp
 categories: [Groovy]
-description: "In this article you will say 'Hello' to Groovy.
+description: "In this article, you will say 'Hello' to Groovy.
 We will see the installation and 'the' most important 'Hello World!' program."
 featured: false
 toc: true
 ---